DevSPK/MeetUp-Clone/README.md

 Change the status of a membership for a group specified by id.

-* Require Authentication: true
+- Require Authentication: true
-* Require proper authorization:
+- Require proper authorization:
-  * To change the status from "pending" to "member":
+  - To change the status from "pending" to "member":
-    * Current User must already be the organizer or have a membership to the group with the status of "co-host"
+    - Current User must already be the organizer or have a membership to the group with the status of "co-host"
-  * To change the status from "member" to "co-host":
+  - To change the status from "member" to "co-host":
-    * Current User must already be the organizer
+    - Current User must already be the organizer
-* Request
+- Request

-  * Method: PATCH
+  - Method: PUT
-  * URL: /groups/:groupId/memberships
+  - URL: /api/groups/:groupId/membership
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {
     	"memberId": 2,
     	"status": "member"
     }
     ```

-* Successful Response
+- Successful Response

-  * Status Code: 200
+  - Status Code: 200
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {
     	"id": 1,
     	"groupId": 1,
     	"memberId": 2,
     	"status": "member"
     }
     ```

-* Error response: If changing the membership status to "pending".
+- Error response: If changing the membership status to "pending".

-  * Status Code: 400
+  - Status Code: 400
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {
     	"message": "Validations Error",
     	"statusCode": 400,
     	"errors": {
-        "status" : "Cannot change a membership status to pending"
+    		"status": "Cannot change a membership status to pending"
     	}
     }
     ```

-* Error response: Couldn't find a User with the specified memberId
+- Error response: Couldn't find a User with the specified memberId

-  * Status Code: 400
+  - Status Code: 400
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {
     	"message": "Validation Error",
     	"statusCode": 400,
     	"errors": {
     		"memberId": "User couldn't be found"
     	}
     }
     ```

-* Error response: Couldn't find a Group with the specified id
+- Error response: Couldn't find a Group with the specified id

-  * Status Code: 404
+  - Status Code: 404
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {
     	"message": "Group couldn't be found",
     	"statusCode": 404
     }
     ```

-* Error response: If membership does not exist
+- Error response: If membership does not exist

-  * Status Code: 404
+  - Status Code: 404
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {
     	"message": "Membership between the user and the group does not exits",
     	"statusCode": 404
     }
     ```